novasearch/generating-coherent-sequences/README.md

 `coherence-annotations/` - code for AMT and analysis

+`data/` - dataset used for training and evaluating

 `gen-images/` - code for generating images given prompt files

 `generation/` - main code for generation with the latents